melsdesign/Udacity-Arcade-Game/README.md

-#frontend-nanodegree-arcade-game
+# Udacity Front End Nanodegree  | Classic Arcade Game

 Bugger Game/Arcade game
 This game is similar game of the classic "frogger" game.
 Like Frogger, you move your character across traffic, avoiding the icky bugs, to get to the safe zone (water at the top of the page).

 I built this game as part of the Udacity Front-End Web Developer Nanodegree program This is project 4 of the Google Udacity Frontend Nanodegree Google Scholarship,and it is one of the javascript challenges ;)

-##Play this game here : https://melsdesign.github.io/Udacity-arcade-game/
+## Play this game here : https://melsdesign.github.io/Udacity-arcade-game/

-#How to play
+# How to play
 There are 3 areas of this game world:

 At the top, the water